DPBandA/job-management-tracking-system/doc/Development.md

   * Copy and use PR form as basis.
   * Generate from "Forms menu.
 - Allow only the PO and fin admin to export pr and po forms.
+- Select priority code C the default when creating a purhase req.

 # Accpac Invoicing & Credit Status Reporting
 - Impl getting dist. codes for cost components.